Search for a course

 This qualification consists of a blend of theory and practical training that includes:

-As well as the theoretical study, the Level 3 Diploma in Hydrotherapy for Small Animals also involves a large amount of practical training and assessment spread over 6 days.
+As well as the theoretical study, the Level 3 Diploma in Small Animal Hydrotherapy also involves a large amount of practical training and assessment spread over 6 days.
 This includes:

 Please note, course fees must be paid in full prior to attending the practical placement.